helen-ls/openEuler-Cookbook/README.md

 ## Contributing

 If you have a useful recipe or solution for openEuler, please consider contributing it to this cookbook!
-Recipes should follow this basic structure:
+Recipes should follow the basic structure:

 * Describe the problem you are trying to solve.
 * Provide step-by-step instructions for the solution, with code examples where applicable.
-* Explain the reasoning or principles behind why the solution works.
-To contribute, please open a pull request with your recipe added to the appropriate section below.
+* Explain the reasoning or principles behind the solution.
+To contribute, please submit a pull request with your recipe added to the appropriate section below.

 ## Contents